 NASM vs ISSA: The overall Focus of Each Certification

+In my NASM vs ISSA article you’ll learn which beginner certification is perfect for the type of training that you would like to do.
 ISSA is a very good certification for personal trainers that are just starting out.
 They have a slight emphasis on powerlifting or reactive training.
 They focus on what they call “the strength curve”.
 This type of training is usually emphasized in powerlifting and athletes that are trying to reach peak performance.
 But overall I would put ISSA in the “general” category for certifications.

 Information on the test, materials and pricing